canonical/cloud-init/doc/rtd/reference/merging.rst

-In addition to being used for merging user-data sections, the default merging algorithm for merging :file:`'conf.d'` YAML files (which form an initial YAML config for ``cloud-init``) was also changed to use this mechanism, to take advantage of the full benefits (and customisation) here as well.
+In addition to being used for merging user-data sections, the default merging algorithm for merging :file:`'conf.d'` YAML files (which form an initial YAML config for ``cloud-init``) was also changed to use this mechanism, to take advantage of the full benefits (and customization) here as well.
 Other places that used the previous merging are also, similarly, now extensible (meta-data merging, for example).